mandle420/DCS_Standalone_on_linux/README.md

 ![Porting to Steam](images/DCStoSteam.png)

-then add these launch options(some debug info and the .dll overrides from earlier)
+then add these launch options(some debug info and the .dll override from earlier)
 ```WINEDLLOVERRIDES="wbemprox=n" WINEDEBUG="+timestamp,+pid,+tid,+seh,+debugstr,+module" %command%```

 also I found the most sucess with proton experimental but try different ones out see what works